mrtunes/dmpls/pricing.md

 <b>Power-Ups</b> <br />

-After setting up your basic website, you can upgrade it with the following services: <br /> <br />
+After setting up your basic website, you can upgrade it with the following services: <br />

 <span class="f5">
 • Make edits to page (5 tokens) <br />